ADD CONDITION

 Pediatric Use

 Pediatric patients aged 12 years and older may use this medication.
-For children under 12 years of age, consultation with a physician is advised prior to use.
+For children under 12 years of age, it is recommended to consult a physician prior to use.

 Geriatric Use